animals-that-live-on-land-and-water

 FOOD

-Ducks in general eat cracked corn, oats, rice, birdseed, frozen peas, chopped lettuce, or sliced grapes.
+Ducks, in general, eat cracked corn, oats, rice, birdseed, frozen peas, chopped lettuce, or sliced grapes.

 SIZE AND WEIGHT

-The tiniest species weighs less than 0.5 pounds (0.2 kilograms), whereas the biggest one can weigh up to 49 pounds (22.5 kilograms).
+The tiniest species weigh less than 0.5 pounds (0.2 kilograms), whereas the biggest one can weigh up to 49 pounds (22.5 kilograms).
 Ducks’ height varies depending on their species and gender.
 On average, they stand at around 5 inches or 4 inches tall.
 Domestic ducks can reach a length of up to 60 cm.

 SPEED